Inkwell-Systems/InkwellAPI/README.md

 ﻿# Inkwell API

-The backend side of Inkwell, an opinionated open source platform aiming to help game developers easily and efficiently create and implement complex and dynamic storylines into their games.
+The backend side of Inkwell, an open source platform aiming to help game developers easily and efficiently create and implement complex and dynamic storylines into their games.